 Climate change and the ECB

-Climate change can affect the economy through extreme weather events and uncertainties related to the transition to a low-carbon economy.
+Climate change can affect price stability through extreme weather events and uncertainties related to the transition to a low-carbon economy.

 Climate change centre